ajcvickers/ajcvickers.github.io/_posts/2011-03-31-configuring-database-initializers-in-a-config-file.md

 <a href="https://docs.microsoft.com/archive/blogs/adonet/ef-4-1-release-candidate-available">Entity Framework 4.1</a> introduced the concept of database initializers as a way for your application or tests to perform some actions before your database is used for the first time.
 On the team blog and in demos we commonly show setting a database initializer through a call to the Database.SetInitializer method.
 This is certainly an easy way to set an initializer, but it also possible to decouple initializer configuration from your application code by setting them in your app.config or web.config file.

-In this post we’ll look at database initializer basics and then show how they can be configured in either code or your config file.
+In this post we'll look at database initializer basics and then show how they can be configured in either code or your config file.

 <strong>Update:</strong> Please note that starting with EF 4.3 there is a new syntax for setting initializers in the config file.
 We introduced this new syntax because as we needed to add more items to the config it became cleaner to create an EntityFramework section rather than adding more key/value pairs to app data.
 You can still use the syntax described in this post, but you may find the EF 4.3 syntax cleaner.
 For details see <a href="https://docs.microsoft.com/archive/blogs/adonet/ef-4-3-configuration-file-settings">https://docs.microsoft.com/archive/blogs/adonet/ef-4-3-configuration-file-settings</a>.
 <h2>What are database initializers?</h2>